Teen Band The Regrettes Tell It Like It Is: Here's “A Living Human Girl” Video

-Real talk and unreal expectations, sweet tunes and breaking that mold—we meet the 15-year-old frontwoman Lydia Night and her gang of awesome.
+Real talk and unreal expectations, sweet tunes and breaking that mold - we meet 15-year-old Lydia Night and her gang of awesome.

 Photo by Jen Rosenstein

 In an world of online body shaming and endless ways to filter yourself, girls and women still (sigh) face loads of pressure to mask and modify their bodies in pursuit of “perfection.”
-But LA-based garage pop quartet The Regrettes—comprised of 15-year-old frontwoman Lydia Night, 19-year-old Genessa Gariano (guitar), 17-year-old Maxx Morando (drums), and 18-year-old Sage Nicole (bass)—are here to call that spade a spade in the video for their irresistible debut single, “A Living Human Girl.”
+But LA-based garage pop quartet The Regrettes - comprised of 15-year-old frontperson Lydia Night, 19-year-old Genessa Gariano (guitar), 17-year-old Maxx Morando (drums), and 18-year-old Sage Nicole (bass) - are here to call that spade a spade in the video for their irresistible debut single, “A Living Human Girl.”

 And when the jaunty, reverb-heavy guitar groove (think Hinds) really sets in, she gets right down to it: “I bleed once a month / and sometimes when I shave I get little red bumps / I wear short skirts / and sometimes long pants / I can dress how I want / not looking for a show of hands.”